andrewheiss/Dissertation/reading_list.md

 Wintrobe, Ronald.
 1990.
 “The Tinpot and the Totalitarian: An Economic Theory of Dictatorship.” *American Political Science Review* 84: 849-872.

+Carothers, Thomas.
+2002.
+“The End of the Transition Paradigm.”
+Journal of Democracy 13(1):5-21.
+Brownlee, Jason.
+2007.
+Authoritarianism in an Age of Democratization.
+Cambridge: Cambridge University Press.

+Brumberg, Daniel.
+2002.
+“Democratization in the Arab World?
+The  Trap of Liberalized Autocracy.”
+Journal of Democracy 13(4).
+Brumberg, Daniel.
+2003.
+Ghandi, Jennifer and Adam Przeworski.
+2007.
+“Authoritarian Institutions and the Survival of Autocrats.”
+Comparative Political Studies 40(11).
+Hadenius, Axel and Jan Teorell.
+2006.
+“Authoritarian Regimes: Stability, Change, and Pathways Toward Democracy, 1972-2002.”
+Working Paper #331, Helen Kellogg Institute, November.
+Marc Morje Howard and Philip G. Roessler, “Liberalizing Outcomes in Competitive Authoritarian Regimes,” American Journal of Political Science 50 (April 2006): 365-381.
+Magaloni, Beatriz.
+2008.
+“Credible Power-Sharing and the Longevity of Authoritarian Rule.”
+Comparative Political Studies 45(4-5).

+Wickham, Carrie Rosefsky.
+2002.
+Mobilizing Islam: Religion, Activism, and Political Change in Egypt.
+New York: Columbia University Press.
+Wickham, Carrie Rosefsky.
+1994.
+“Beyond Democratization: Political Change in the Arab World.”
+PS: Political Science and Politics 27(3):507-9.

 \endgroup

 ------------------